The following are some of our most frequently asked questions (FAQs)…

 My gums bleed when I brush.
 Should I be concerned?

 Is it safe to whiten my teeth?

 In general, teeth whitening is very safe.
 However, it should not be overdone.
 Once or twice a year for a period of 1-3 weeks is usually sufficient with take-home systems or once, in-office, with a take-home touch up kit.
-We offer both in office and take home options depending on your desire and needs.
-Note that sensitivity can be an issue with whitening.
-If you experience this, let us know so we can advise you accordingly.
+We offer both in-office and take home options depending on your desire and needs.
+Note: sensitivity can be an issue with whitening.

 How will I know when its time for my checkup?

 Since our focus is on keeping your mouth healthy for life, we will try to schedule your checkup before you leave for the day.
-We will also send you a reminder card and provide you with a call, text or e-mail to remind you of the time and date.
-If you would miss your appointment or are unable to schedule while you are in the office, we will send you a reminder card about a month in advance of your due date.
+We will provide you with a call, text, or e-mail to remind you of the time and date.
+If you would miss your appointment or are unable to schedule while you are in the office, we will send you a text or email in advance of your due date.

 I am nervous and scared about coming to a dentist.
 Is there anything that can be done to help me relax during treatment?

 We offer nitrous oxide and oxygen (laughing gas) to help you relax while you are having treatment.
 You may watch television during your treatment or listen to music if you like.

 We follow all OSHA recommended standards for sterilization of all instruments and use barriers on instruments and equipment when possible.
 We wear gloves and masks and sanitize our hands after each patient.

 If my child has an accident and knocks out or breaks a tooth, what should I do?